GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 3. updateOrCreate()

-Why: To avoid duplicate entries by updating an existing record or creating a new one.
+**Why**: To avoid duplicate entries by updating an existing record or creating a new one.

-When: Use it when you want to ensure a record is created if it doesn’t exist or updated if it does.
+**When**: Use it when you want to ensure a record is created if it doesn’t exist or updated if it does.

 ```
 User::updateOrCreate(